THE FAMILY

 THE SEASON

 Average weather over flowering resulted in a balanced crop, meaning no further fruit thinning was carried out.
-This was followed by a cooler than average summer which delayed maturity.
+This was followed by a cooler than average summer which delayed ripening.
 Fortunately, a warm dry autumn allowed the grapes to be left on the vines till later in the season, where they were able to achieve the desired level of ripeness.

 THE HARVEST AND WINEMAKING